Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Artist's Control} Pak had meticulous control over \textit{404}’s presentation.
-By deciding to include no metadata and making the token unchangeable (immutable after mint), Pak ensures that neither he nor the owner can ever add an image or title later.
-This permanence is part of the tribute’s integrity.
-The artist also controlled the context: \textit{404} was introduced with a tweet explaining its purpose and dedication , guiding the initial audience understanding.
-After the auction, however, Pak’s control yielded to the token’s behavior in the wild – any confusion or discussion arising from people seeing a blank NFT became part of the piece’s life.
-It’s worth noting that creating an NFT that defies normal display could have negative repercussions (some might think it’s an error), but Pak accepted that risk to preserve the concept.
-In terms of curation, Pak placed \textit{404} in a charity event so that its sale (48 ETH) benefited a cause (Alotta’s cancer fund or a related charity), aligning control of proceeds with the homage.
-Ultimately, Pak’s control was about ensuring emptiness – an ironic but powerful form of control where doing “nothing” was a deliberate artistic act.
+\paragraph{Artist's Control} Pak had meticulous control over \textit{404}'s presentation.
+By deciding to include no metadata and making the token unchangeable (immutable after mint), Pak ensures that neither Pak nor the owner can ever add an image or title later.
+This permanence is part of the tribute's integrity.
+The artist also controlled the context: \textit{404} was introduced with a tweet explaining its purpose and dedication, guiding the initial audience understanding.
+After the auction, however, Pak's control yielded to the token's behavior in the wild---any confusion or discussion arising from people seeing a blank NFT became part of the piece's life.
+It's worth noting that creating an NFT that defies normal display could have negative repercussions (some might think it's an error), but Pak accepted that risk to preserve the concept.
+In terms of curation, Pak placed \textit{404} in a charity event so that its sale (48 ETH) benefited a cause (Alotta's cancer fund or a related charity), aligning control of proceeds with the homage.
+Ultimately, Pak's control was about ensuring emptiness---an ironic but powerful form of control where doing ``nothing'' was a deliberate artistic act.